CookiePLMonster/CookiePLMonster.github.io/pages/about.md

 My first more serious work dates to 2008, when I first dived into Grand Theft Auto: San Andreas and [its scripting engine](https://gtamods.com/wiki/SCM_language).
-I eventually wanted to do more than what game scripts allowed for, and so, after around two years I got into reverse engineering the game and started experimenting with increasingly complex assembly hacks (yes, I did code in assembly prior to learning any high-level languages).
+I eventually wanted to do more than what game scripts allowed for, and so, after around two years I got into reverse engineering the game and started experimenting with increasingly complex assembly hacks (yes, I did code in assembly before learning any high-level languages).
 Eventually, this led to me starting to use C++ in mid-2011.

-Things went at their own slow pace until late 2013, when I released SilentPatch for Grand Theft Auto III and Vice City -- a modification fixing bugs in games.
+Things went at their own slow pace until late 2013 when I released SilentPatch for Grand Theft Auto III and Vice City -- a modification fixing bugs in games.
 This proved to be much more popular than I'd anticipated and led to releasing more SilentPatches, first for San Andreas a few months later; then for other games, totally unrelated to GTA.

 The most significant breakthrough came when I released [Hotline Miami 2 XP Support Patch]({% link _games/hm2.md %}#hm2-xp) in March 2015, a few days after the game's release.
-Not only it got officially endorsed, but also allowed me to establish first contacts in the game development scene which eventually allowed me to get my first job (which I hold till this day).
+Not only it got officially endorsed, but it also allowed me to establish first contacts in the game development scene which eventually allowed me to get my first job (which I hold till this day).

 What am I up to these days?
 I port games for a living (see my [Portfolio]({% link pages/portfolio.md %})),